 It takes a brave woman to get their less-than-perfect pins out in today’s critical society.
 I wonder how much of someone saying ‘she should not be wearing that’ is jealousy, hatred, self doubt, prejudice, self obsession, low confidence or ridiculously high standards on their part.

-One factor could be that growing up in England you just don’t see it.
-Sufferers can manage through the only month of summer we have in long skirts and linen trousers.
+One factor could be that growing up in England you just don’t see women with cellulite in shorts, as much.
+Us sufferers can manage through the only month of summer we have in long skirts and linen trousers.
 With the weather here we’re not forced into baring all on the beach or hanging out at the local pool like in other countries.

 And as for the media, anyone would think showing cellulite was up there with showing erect penises, bum sex and cigarette adverts.

 After seeing thousands of girls from knee to leg/bum crevice at Parklife I know that dimples, bruises, fat pockets and stretch marks are the norm – they’re not professionally tanned, exercised for five hours a day or photoshopped to meet society’s approval.

 Follow me on Instagram Stories for the latest from the festivals!

 It’s a big step for me, but these girls have inspired me to squeeze my size 14 bum, and cellulite thighs, into some shorts next time I see some sun.

 But there’s power in numbers so I hope that if you’re a shy cellulite sufferer you’ll out yourself with me.
 Together we can enjoy the simple feeling of the sun on our legs safe in the knowledge that 8 out of 10 women feel exactly the same.